How To Conduct Practical User Research (Without Spending Thousands)

 Turn your designs into a prototype.
 Then find 5 people who match your provisional personas (or your current, evolved understanding of who your target users are) and have them use the product.

-Categorize and measure their experience with the product, searching for concrete conclusions about what your product needs to be able to do and how it can best meet user expectations.
+Categorize and measure your test users’ experience with the product, and search for concrete conclusions about what your product needs to do and how it can best meet expectations.

 Step 1: Create Provisional Personas

-The most effective generative user research involves connecting with real people in real situations where your product could be useful.
+The most effective generative user research involves connecting with real people in real situations.
 Instead of talking to any person you can find in the construction industry, strategically narrow down your search (and save time) by creating provisional personas.

 Provisional personas are profiles about who you think will use your product and how you think they will use it.
-Create provisional personas before you begin user research and update them as you go.
+Create provisional personas before you begin the process of user research, and be sure to update them as you go.
 Your understanding of who will use your product and why will likely change the more you talk to real people.